 The science bit

 Latin plant names are used professionally for clarity, so when a plant is specified the right plant ends up in your border.
 Many plants have several ‘common’ names, or several plants are commonly called the same thing.
-The system of binomial nomenclature (i.e. two names, like a forename and surname) and classification was originally set out by Carl Linnaeus, a Swedish botanist.
+The system of binomial nomenclature (i.e. two names, like a forename and surname) and classification was initially set out by Carl Linnaeus, a Swedish botanist.
 He published his Philosophia Botanica in 1753 which described over 7,000 plant species.

 Some plants are named for the plant hunter that discovered them.
-There are lots of plant that have the ‘surname’ fortunei – they are named after a famous plant hunter Robert Fortune, who is also credited with introducing tea plants from China to India.
+There are lots of plants that have the ‘surname’ fortunei – they are named after a famous plant hunter Robert Fortune, who is also credited with introducing tea plants from China to India.